-The Senior Responsible Officer will monitor the submission of provisional and judicially approved authorisations and notices and give appropriate guidance, from time to time, or amend any provisional or draft document as necessary.
+The Senior Responsible Officer will monitor the submission of provisional and judicially approved authorisations and notices and give appropriate guidance, from time to time.
+The SRO must not amend the workings of the Applicant or Authorising Officer to preserve the integrity of different roles.

-11.2 Records maintained in the Department
+12.2 Records maintained in the Department